federicosiciliano/easy_lightning/README.md

 **EasyRec** is a versatile Python library carefully designed to streamline the process of configuring and building Sequential Recommender Systems models using the power and robust capabilites of PyTorch Lightning and PyTorch models.

+A more updated version can be found [here](https://github.com/PokeResearchLab/easy_lightning.git)

 ## 🌟 Key Features

 1. **User-Friendly Configuration:** EasyRec revolutionizes the way you work with Sequential Recommender Systems by providing a seamless configuration-based interface.
 All your settings can be easily defined in YAML files, making it effortless to customize and fine-tune your experiments.